MDJoerg/MQBA/README.md

 # Current State and news

 The project is in an beta state.
 At the moment there are no experiences with productive usage.
 You can do it at your own risk.
 Some features are planned for the future.
 So the programs could be changed.
 See project news on Twitter with hashtag [#SAPMQBA](https://twitter.com/hashtag/SAPMQBA).

+Update 2019/01/04:
+- new version with some bugfixes and support for external broker proxies (daemons) added
+- Plugin MQBA_PINS with native MQTT protocol support tested for S/4 1809 (ABAP 7.53)
+- support for other background broker proxies available

 # Technology background